Heart Failure, Acutely Decompensated

 • ADHF can result from the following conditions:

-• Myocardial disease: exacerbation of preexisting chronic HF heralded by noncompliance or infection or some other acute trigger, such as coronary artery disease (CAD), MI, toxic damage, immune-mediated and inflammatory damage, infiltrative diseases, metabolic derangements, and genetic abnormalities
+• Myocardial disease: Exacerbation of preexisting chronic HF can be triggered by medication noncompliance, diet, infection, or some other acute insult such as coronary artery disease (CAD) and myocardial infarction (MI), immune-mediated and inflammatory damage, infiltrative diseases, metabolic derangements, toxins, and genetic abnormalities.

 • Arrhythmias: atrial fibrillation, tachyarrhythmias, high-grade heart block, bradyarrhythmias